 - A Summary of the Massachusetts Rules of Appellate Procedure: Civil Appeals From Notice of Appeal Through Oral Argument.

-- Post-Decision Practice in the Massachusetts Appellate Courts.
+- Motion for Reconsideration and Application for Further Appellate Review in the Massachusetts Appellate Courts.
+Post-Decision Practice in the Massachusetts Appellate Courts.
 Learn how to file a Motion for Reconsideration or an Application for Further Appellate Review.

 - Application for Direct Appellate Review by the Supreme Judicial Court.
 A party who wants an appeal to be heard in the first instance by the Supreme Judicial Court may file an Application for Direct Appellate Review.